Thehappydeveloper/PLY-Merger/README.md

 # Dual 8i PLY Video Merger

-This repository provides a workflow for merging two sequences of PLY point cloud frames (such as 8i Voxelized Full Bodies) into a single dataset using [Open3D](http://www.open3d.org/).
+This repository provides a workflow for merging sequences of PLY point cloud frames (such as 8i Voxelized Full Bodies) into a single dataset using [Open3D](http://www.open3d.org/).
 It supports optional shifting, downsampling, and visualization.
+A special script is provided to merge **four point cloud folders into a square layout** using Docker.

 ---

 ## Features

-- **Merge two PLY video folders** frame-by-frame into a new sequence.
+- **Merge two or more PLY video folders** frame-by-frame into a new sequence.
-- **Shift** the second sequence in 3D space.
+- **Shift** each sequence in 3D space.
-- **Downsample** point clouds to a fixed number of points per frame.
 - **Visualize** the merged result for the first frame (optional).
 - **Pause** after the first frame for inspection (optional).
 - **Dockerized** for easy, reproducible setup with GUI support.
+- **Automated square merge** for four PLY folders.

 ---